berkecyln/robot_io/docs/setup.md

 ## Franka Emika Panda

+**Connection:**

+By default robot ip is: `172.16.0.2`

+To be able to communicate with robot you must be in same network with robot so please create a ne profile in network as:

+IPv4 Method: Manual \
+Address: 172.16.0.X (put so ething different than 2 to X)\
+Netmask: 255.255.255.0\
+Gateway: Leave empty

+After creating this profile you need to seelct this profile when you will use te robot via `https://172.16.0.2/desk/`

 ### IK fast
 IK fast is an analytic IK solver.
 In order to use IK fast, first install `ikfast-pybind`: